Risk Factors

 (1) Risk management system

 The Group has established a risk management system following the ISO31000 guidelines to clarify the risks and their impact on business management and for the effective allocation of management resources.
-The Risk Management Committee, chaired by the CEO, is established to conduct cross-functional deliberations by top management, including the risk management system and the Group’s important risks and countermeasures.
+The Risk Management Committee, chaired by the CEO, is established to conduct cross-functional deliberations by top management, on the risk management system and the Group's key risks and countermeasures.
 The items discussed by the Risk Management Committee are deliberated on and approved by the Management Committee, and then reported to the Board of Directors, where directors assess the appropriateness and effectiveness of the risk management system and supervise the progress of its implementation.
 Risk owners, risk officers, and risk managers who are responsible for identifying risks in each division as well as for promoting our response to risk are assigned to domestic business divisions, business offices, and major group companies.
 At the same time, each organization under CXO (Chief X Officer) reviews and supports risk assessment and response measures for each division from a bird’s-eye view across the entire company, and has established a system to promote integrated risk management through collaboration between management and employees in the field.

 (3) Risk identification and assessment